Charlotte Hornets: 1988–1992: Early seasons

-1992–1995: Johnson/Mourning era
+1992–1995: The Larry Johnson/Alonzo Mourning era

 The Hornets were in the lottery again in 1992 and won the second overall pick in the draft, using it to select Georgetown center Alonzo Mourning.
 Charlotte now had two 20–10 threats in Johnson and Mourning, who with Kendall Gill, formed perhaps the league's top young trio.
 The team finished their fifth season at 44–38, their first-ever winning record and good enough for the first playoff berth in franchise history.
 Finishing fifth in the Eastern Conference, the Hornets upset the Boston Celtics in the first round, with Mourning winning the series with a 20-footer in game four.
 However, the Hornets lacked the experience and depth to defeat the New York Knicks, falling in five games in the second round.

 The Hornets finished the 1993–94 season with a 41–41 record, narrowly missing the playoffs.
 Despite injuries to both Johnson and Mourning, the two led the team in points-per-game.

 In the 1994–95 season, the Hornets finished with a 50–32 record, returning to the playoffs.
 Johnson and Mourning again led the team in points-per-game, while also leading the club in rebounding.
 However, Charlotte was bounced from the playoffs in the first round, falling to the Chicago Bulls in four games.
 Following the season, the Hornets traded Mourning to the Miami Heat for forward Glen Rice, center Matt Geiger, and guard Khalid Reeves.